kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 ``RestoreDataUsingKopiaServer``.
 The ``ScaleWorkload`` function scales down the ``timelog`` application before restoring the data.
-The ``RestoreDataUsingKopiaServer`` function restores data using the the Kopia repository server from S3 storage.
+The ``RestoreDataUsingKopiaServer`` function restores data using the Kopia repository server from S3 storage.

 To learn more about the Kanister function, refer to the documentation on